dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="ortho"></a>
 ## Orthology inference

-* We are going to prune orthologs to the tree-based methods called Monophyletic Outgroup (MO).
+* We are going to prune orthologs using the tree-based method called Monophyletic Outgroup (MO).
 The MO approach filters for homolog trees with outgroup taxa being monophyletic and single-copy, and therefore filters for single- and low-copy genes.
-MO root the gene tree by the outgroups, traverse the rooted tree from root to tip, and remove the side with fewer taxa.
+MO roots the gene tree by the outgroups, traverses the rooted tree from root to tip, and removes the side with fewer taxa.
 In the case of MO, homolog trees with nonmonophyletic outgroups or duplicated taxa in the outgroups are discarded.
 If no taxon duplication is detected in a homolog tree, the MO approach outputs a one-to-one ortholog.
 <p align="center"><img src="images/ortho.png" alt="ts" width="500"></p>